DEvBOLT19/devbolt19.github.io/journey/os&hard/os%hw.md

 - Synchronous vs asynchronous I/O 🔥
 - `select`, `poll`, `epoll` 🔥
 - How Python `asyncio` uses `epoll` ⭐

+> 🔁 Note: Interrupts land here (Day 56) in the context of I/O — this is where they make the most intuitive sense.
+The deeper OS-level interrupt handling (ISRs, privilege levels, rings) comes properly at Day 83 after OS fundamentals are established.

 ### 📅 Day 57 — PCIe Deep 🔥🎮
 - PCIe lanes and slots